 - Creatine is not on the doping list and it is legal for athletic use

-- Creatine has been researched for long time and no risk of health was found, even in long term use
+- Creatine has been researched for a long time and no risk of health was found, even in long term use

 - Creatine supplementation doesn’t cause renal distress, cramping, dehydration or altered electrolyte status

 To see fast results, it is recommended to first load your body with creatine.
 You do this by taking a daily 0.3g of creatine per kilogram body weight.
 To maximize absorption spread the intake throughout the day in dosages of 5g.
 After six days you switch to a maintenance dose of 3-5g per day.
 Dissolve creatine in water or a carbohydrate-containing beverage and take it before or after training.
 Do not exceed the recommended dose!

 There are numerous types of creatine on the market, the most studied and most effective one is creatine monohydrate.
 Choose for products from well-known brands that guarantee that their products are doping free.
 You do not want to get caught on doping by taking cheaper and possibly contaminated products.

 The effect of creatine depends strongly on the amount of creatine already in your body.
 Athletes with low creatine levels will benefit more from supplementation, this is often the case with people who eat little to no meat.